Homside Recycling Pickup

 - Electronic Waste — Computers, TV’s, printers, fax machines, cell phones and all other electronic waste may be placed outside the E-Waste container.
 Department personnel will stack the container for maximum load.

-- Styrofoam – One dumpster is provided for CLEAN styrofoam (#6); remove any foreign matter such as tape, stickers, labels and stickers.
+- Styrofoam – A container is provided for CLEAN styrofoam (#6); remove any foreign matter such as tape, stickers, labels and stickers.
 NO PACKING PEANUTS ALLOWED.

 - Motor Oil and Anti-Freeze — Dispose of used motor oil and anti-freeze in designated containers.

 - Batteries — Alkaline and carbon zinc non-rechargeable batteries (AAA, AA, C, D & 9V) manufactured after 1994 contain only trace amounts of mercury, are not recycled, and should be thrown out in the trash.
 Dispose of lead-acid batteries (automotive) in the shed area marked “Batteries.”
-Rechargeable batteries (and cell phones) are collected for recycling in the designated box in the DPW office.
+Rechargeable batteries (and cell phones) are collected for recycling in the designated box in the e-waste container.

 - Books — Deposit used and unwanted books in the green book bin.
 All usable books will be donated to charity organizations or resold.
 Any unusable books will be property recycled.